Stowarzyszenie-Kodu-i-Zlomu/RJ45-to-QWIIC-adapter/README.md

 ## !HAS NOT BEEN BUILT YET, CANNOT CONFIRM IF IT WORKS!

 ## About
-We needed a cheap and solid solution for transfering I2C signal over distance greater than 1m.<br>
+We needed a cheap and solid solution for transferring I2C signal over distance greater than 1m.<br>
 This resulted with simple PCB that allows use of ethernet cable for I2C signal.

 ![Screenshot_1](https://github.com/user-attachments/assets/e61331c2-b94a-424e-ae87-2c020b7e8e02)